JaleneA/Project-Wanted/README.md

 # Project-Wanted
-Inspired by the nostalgic Puzzle minigame minigame from New Super Mario Bros: Wanted!
+Inspired by the nostalgic puzzle minigame from New Super Mario Bros: Wanted!